timolins/timo-sh/content/collections/projects/schulsprecher.md

 Now that he was indeed our school representative, I had to get to work and make the promised platform happen.

 To make it as good as possible, I spent a lot of time on that project for two weeks.
-[Meteor](https://meteor.com) helped to make it come to life within that a time frame.
+[Meteor](https://meteor.com) helped to make it come to life within that time frame.
 Its real-time capabilities were also a nice bonus.

 <div class="screenshot-wrapper">
 ![The landing page of the platform](./assets/schulsprecher-landing.png) _The landing page – everyone with a school email address could sign up_
 </div>

 After logging in, you were able to take participate in the current **poll**, submit or **vote for suggestions** and see the projects Andreas is working on.
 This way all students were able to **share their ideas**, and get information about the current progress.
-Even if something wasn't possible to achieve, the students got to know why that's case.
+Even if something wasn't possible to achieve, the students got to know why that's the case.

 <div class="screenshot-wrapper">
 ![The dashboard to do the voting](./assets/schulsprecher-dashboard.png)